hpesoj/gsl-pointers/README.md

 ### <a name="rationale-construction-from-pointer-to-indirect"></a>Construction of `indirect` from `T*` or `optional_indirect`

 Explicit construction of `indirect` from a pointer or an `optional_indirect` _is_ supported and throws a `std::invalid_argument` if the pointer is null or the `optional_indirect` is empty.
-It could be argued that such a feature is not strictly required as part of a minimal and efficient API (the user could implement equivalent behaviour just as efficiently as a non-member function) and encourages programming errors as the user may not realize that constructing a `indirect` from a pointer is not `nothrow`.
+It could be argued that such a feature is not strictly required as part of a minimal and efficient API (the user could implement equivalent behaviour just as efficiently as a non-member function) and encourages programming errors as the user may not realize that constructing an `indirect` from a pointer is not `nothrow`.
 However, the explicit nature of the conversion means that the user is unlikely to do it by accident:

 ```c++
     foo(indirect<int>(p));
 ```

-Thus, even though such functionality isn't strictly necessary, it is a convenient way to safely (i.e. without invoking undefined behaviour) convert a pointer or `optional_indirect` to a `indirect`.
+Thus, even though such functionality isn't strictly necessary, it is a convenient way to safely (i.e. without invoking undefined behaviour) convert a pointer or `optional_indirect` to an `indirect`.
 It also seems appropriate to support such operations given the inclusion of the [throwing accessor function](#rationale-named-member-functions) `value` in `optional_indirect`, a function which is also strictly not required and is inspired by the design of `std::optional`.

 ### <a name="rationale-construction-from-rvalue"></a>Construction from `T&&`